Edit model card

 Adopting ReLU as the activation function is a straightforward method to achieve activation sparsity.
 However, most recent mainstream LLMs adopt activation functions without intrinsic sparsity (e.g., GELU and Swish).
 Some efforts (Zhang et al., 2022; Mirzadeh et al., 2023; Zhang et al., 2024) introduce ReLU or its variants as the substitutive activation function to help non-ReLU LLMs achieve activation sparsity and inference acceleration, but few can concurrently obtain high sparsity and comparable task-specific performance.

-In this work, we introduce an effective sparsification method named "ProSparse" to push for higher activation sparsity without performance degradation.
-By applying ProSparse to Swish-activated LLaMA2-7B and LLaMA2-13B, we obtain ReLU-activated LLaMA2 models with high sparsity of 89.32% and 88.80% respectively while their performance is comparable to the original version.
+In this work, we introduce a simple and effective sparsification method named "ProSparse" to push LLMs for higher activation sparsity while maintaining comparable performance.
+By applying ProSparse to Swish-activated LLaMA2-7B, LLaMA2-13B, and MiniCPM-1B, we obtain ReLU-activated models with high sparsity of 89.32%, 88.80%, and 87.89%, respectively, while their performance is comparable to the original version.
+These present the most sparsely activated models among open-source LLaMA versions and competitive end-size models, considerably surpassing ReluLLaMA-7B (66.98%) and ReluLLaMA-13B (71.56%).
 Further inference acceleration experiments demonstrate the practical speedup effects of higher sparsity on both PowerInfer and our two sparse GPU operators.

 Training Dataset